flood-io/load-testing-playground/element/navigating/README.md

 }
 ```

-In this example instruct the browser to navigate to our Wordpress example site.
+In this example we instruct the browser to navigate to our Wordpress example site and take a screenshot.